 Although large-$N$ treatments were introduced to describe quantum spin liquid states,\cite{Read1991,Sachdev1991,Affleck1988} there is a renewed interest focused on the reliability of the parton method for describing the excitation spectrum of magnetically ordered states near a quantum melting point (QMP).
-This is mainly motivated by the increasing number of magnetically ordered quantum magnets whose excitation spectrum is not well described by a simple large-$S$ expansion.~\cite{Coldea2001,Coldea2003,Isakov05,ito2017structure,Ma2016,kamiya2018nature} In this context, the large-$N$ theory based on the Schwinger bosons (SB) representation is more adequate since, unlike the fermionic case, it can describe the magnetically ordered states through the condensation of the SBs.\cite{Hirsch1989,Sarker1989,Chandra1990} At the SP level, which is equivalent to the the Schwinger boson mean field theory (SBMFT), the dynamical spin susceptibility shows a two free-spinon continuum (branch cut) which misses the true collective modes (magnon) of the magnetically ordered state.\cite{Auerbach1988,Auerbach1994} The main signal of the magnetic spectrum is a pole located at the lower edge of the two-spinon continuum, that has the single-spinon dispersion.
-For collinear antiferromagnets and for a particular mean field decoupling of the Heisenberg term, this single-spinon dispersion accidentally coincides with the semiclassical linear spin wave result.
-This coincidence was originally interpreted as a general attribute of the SBMFT.~\cite{Auerbach1988} However, it was later recognized that the single-spinon band (low energy edge of the continuum) predicted by the SBMFT for non-collinear phases does not coincide with the single-magnon dispersion in the large-$S$ limit.
-This fact was interpreted as a strong failure of the SBMFT.~\cite{Chandra1991,Coleman1994} Motivated by this observation, we demonstrate in this paper that the LSWT result for the dynamical spin susceptibility is recovered in large-$S$ limit upon adding a $1/N$ correction to the SP or SBMFT.
-For simplicity, we focus on the triangular lattice Heisenberg antiferromagnet with a $120^{\circ}$ N\'eel ground state ordering, whose quantum ($S=1/2$) magnetic excitation spectrum is very different from the semiclassical ($S \to \infty$ ) limit.\cite{zheng2006excitation,Chernyshev2009,Mourigal2013a}
+This is mainly motivated by the increasing number of magnetically ordered quantum magnets, whose excitation spectrum is not well described by a simple large-$S$ expansion.~\cite{Coldea2001,Coldea2003,Isakov05,ito2017structure,Ma2016,kamiya2018nature} In this context, the large-$N$ theory based on the Schwinger bosons (SB) representation is more adequate since, unlike the fermionic case, it can describe the magnetically ordered states through the condensation of the SBs.\cite{Hirsch1989,Sarker1989,Chandra1990} At the SP level, which is equivalent to the the Schwinger boson mean field theory (SBMFT), the dynamical spin susceptibility shows a two free-spinon continuum (branch cut) which misses the true collective modes (magnon) of the magnetically ordered state.\cite{Auerbach1988,Auerbach1994} The main signal of the magnetic spectrum is a pole located at the lower edge of the two-spinon continuum, that has the single-spinon dispersion.
+For collinear antiferromagnets and for a particular mean field decoupling of the Heisenberg term, this single-spinon dispersion coincides with the semiclassical linear spin wave result.
+This coincidence was originally interpreted as a general attribute of the SBMFT.~\cite{Auerbach1988} However, it was later recognized that the single-spinon band (low energy edge of the continuum) predicted by the SBMFT for {\it non-collinear} phases does not coincide with the single-magnon dispersion in the large-$S$ limit.
+This fact was interpreted as a strong failure of the SBMFT.~\cite{Chandra1991,Coleman1994}